netgen-layouts/layouts-docs/reference/configuration.rst

                 # Block definition name, required
                 name: 'My block'

+                # Specifies if the block will be translatable once created
+                translatable: false

                 # The list of collections the block has.
 Only one collection named
                 # "default" is supported for now.
 Omit the config to disable the collection.